sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/README.md

 To improve this small-objects problem, we probably need to add a lot of small object images (road signs) to the training and validation datasets.
 <br>
 <br>
-The some average precisons and recalls above have been improved than that of the previous experiment without autoaugment_policy hyperparameter:
+The some average precision and recalls above have been improved than that of the previous experiment without autoaugment_policy hyperparameter:

 <a href="https://github.com/atlan-antillia/EfficientDet-Slightly-Realistic-USA-RoadSigns-160classes">EfficientDet-Slightly-Realistic-USA-RoadSigns-160classes</a> without .<br>